 · Trips & activities

-CGL is a national charity that offers personalised supportfor the people they work with.
-They are a drug and alcohol service for peopleunder 25 and also have specialist family support for children impacted bysubstances
+CGL is a national charity which offers personalised support for those affected by substance misuse.
+This includes a drug and alcohol support service for people under 25 and specialist family support for children impacted by parental substance use.

 There are lots of external services that students and their families can turn to for support.